-Sometimes you need to capture screenshot and send it to someone, so screenshots are helpful when you are in middle of any problem and need support by showing what’s happening on your screen.
-You can save on-screen information with one button click and save as image file like png or jpg.
-In this guide you will see multiple ways to take screenshot of whole screen, capture active window only, save screenshots in folder, capture screenshot with cursor or even you can set timer to capture and save screenshot automatically after specific interval.
+Sometimes you need to capture a screenshot and send it to someone, so screenshots are helpful when you are in the middle of any problem and need support by showing what’s happening on your screen.
+You can save on-screen information with one button click and save as image files like png or jpg.
+In this guide, you will learn multiple ways to take a screenshot of the whole screen, capture active window only, save screenshots in folder, capture screenshot with a cursor or even you can set the timer to capture and save screenshot automatically after a specific interval.

-You can capture screenshot using computer keyboard by pressing
+You can take a screenshot using computer keyboard by pressing the key

-alt+prt sc you can take screenshot of an active window only.
-When you press this key to capture screen, Windows will save the screenshot to clipboard so you can paste it anywhere in drawing or image editing tool like Windows built-in MSPaint.
+"alt+prt sc" you can take a screenshot of an active window only.
+When you press this key to capture screen, Windows will save the screenshot to the clipboard so you can paste it anywhere in drawing or image editing tool like Windows built-in MSPaint.

 Save screenshot to folder instead Clipboard

-Instead sending captured screens to clipboard you can capture and save screenshots to specific folder and keyborad keys combination is different.
-Just press
+Instead of sending captured screens to the clipboard you can capture and save screenshots to a specific folder, and keyboard keys combination is different.
+Just press keys

-Sometime you might required to capture mouse cursor with the screenshot, if this is the case then see how to capture cursor in screenshot.
+Sometime you might be required to capture mouse cursor with the screenshot if this is the case then see how to capture cursor in the screenshot.

-Auto Screen Capture is a third-party open source tool available on SourceFroge that has some awesome features for capturing screenshots in Windows and currently this program works with Windows Vista, Windows 7, Windows 8x and Windows 10.
-This simple portable utility or program doesn’t required installation or modify windows registry on your Windows.
-Just simply download the exe file and run it.
-This utility can capture screenshot automatically from up-to 4 displays as well.
+Auto Screen Capture is a third-party open source tool available on SourceForge.
+This utility has some impressive features for capturing screenshots, and compatible with Windows 10, 8 and 7.
+This simple portable utility or application doesn’t require installation or modify windows registry on your Windows.
+Just download the .exe file and run it.
+This utility can capture screenshot automatically from up-to four displays as well.

 - When you first time run this program, the settings are set as default which means the program is set to Demo mode on and the schedule off.
-So first change these settings, click on Options at bottom left corner and uncheck the “Turn on demo mode at application startup” and Check the “Turn on scheduled screen capturing at application startup”.
+First change these settings, click on Options at bottom-left corner uncheck the “Turn on demo mode at application startup” option.
+After that check the option “Turn on scheduled screen capturing at application startup”.

-- To capture screenshot at defined time interval set the time according to your need but by default its set to every 1 second which ridicules.
-This program also set to stop after 30 minutes by default, you can also change it if you want.
+- To capture the screenshot at a defined time interval set the time according to your need.
+But, by default its set to every 1 second which ridicules.
+This program also set to stop after 30 minutes by default; you can also change it if you want.

-- To change the default location of saving screenshot.
-Click on brows button at bottom of the program screen and select the desire path.
+- To change the default location of saving the screenshot.
+Click on browse button at the bottom of the program screen and select the desired path.

-- You can also change the image type to BMP, EMF, GIF, JPEG, TIFF and WMF.
-To start the program with your settings simply click at “ON” button and the program will start to capture the screenshots.
+- You can also change the image type to BMP, EMF, GIF, JPEG, TIFF, and WMF.
+To start the program with your settings just click “ON” button, and the program will begin to capture the screenshots.